The technological revolution has left no industry untouched.

-By gathering more information on their customers, banks can better anticipate their needs — and ultimately capture primary ownership of that customer relationship.
+By gathering more information on their customers, banks can better anticipate their needs, gradually develop their fintech sandbox, and ultimately capture primary ownership of that customer relationship.

 Commerzbank wanted to launch a mobile based app for its banking services, but were restricted by EU laws requiring bank customers to verify their identity in person.

 By partnering with IDnow, Commzerbank was instead able to verify customers’ identity via videos on their smartphone or computer.

 This resulted in a 50% increase in customers signing up through the Commerzbank app!

 FidorBank developed an online bank account incorporating a real-time, easy to use, and low cost ePayment system.